sjmuurine/EpitopesFromOGs/README.md

 bash /scratch/directory/directory/999scripts/Conserved60minL8merg10.sh

-Now the results are in a folder "conservation_results_60pct_8aa_merge10" Each orthogroup has its own file and there is also a summary file Summary file can be used for identifying orthogroups that can be analyzed visually (the aligned fastas, that is)
+Now the results are in a folder "conservation_results_60pct_8aa_merge10" Each orthogroup has its own file and there is also a summary file.
+Summary file can be used for identifying orthogroups that can be analyzed visually (the aligned fastas, that is)